S-Spiegl/CV/README.md

 # From MySpace to Makers (the scenic route)

 Fullstack software engineer who arrived late to the coding party, but has no intention of leaving anytime soon.
-Coder by day, coder by night, and horticulturalist, birdwatcher, and woodturner the rest of the time.
+Coder by day, coder by night, and horticulturalist, birdwatcher, woodturner and repository of random facts the rest of the time.
 I spent a long time looking for the right industry, having worked in academia, copyediting, grant-acquisition, administration and landscaping among (sometimes literally) other fields, but I now know I'm where I'm meant to be.
 Having gotten my first taste of coding as a teenager, tinkering with HTML to customise a MySpace page, I largely forgot about it for several years, having fallen victim to the assumption that software development is for those who study maths or computer science, and taking a more humanities-focused route.
 However, at the end of 2021, I began taking online courses and rediscovered my love for coding, and decided to apply for Makers bootcamp.
 I have a growth mindset, and relish the opportunity to work in a field where there is constantly the opportunity for self-directed learning and to learn new things.
-Having completed the intensive bootcamp at Makers Academy, I want to work at a company that offers the opportunity to grow myself and also contribute to society (an ethos which I incoprorated into my final project).
+Having completed the intensive bootcamp at Makers Academy, I want to work at a company that offers the opportunity to grow myself and also contribute to society (an ethos which I incorporated into my final project).

 # Tech skills